Put your questions, concerns and comments on Brexit to me in my next Facebook Live Q&A on Tuesday 29th October from 6pm

 As I have said, I believe this to be a confection.
 These are not the only two options available and the PM has been reckless and irresponsible in spending two and a half years running down the clock before presenting a bad deal at the last minute.

 I made clear my view that if the Prime Minister could not deliver an alternative plan then she should seek further instruction from the public.

-Watch my speech in the latest debate on Brexit in March 2019
+Watch my speech in the Brexit debate in March 2019

 On 27th March, Parliament held a series of Indicative Votes that sought to bring the preferred views of the country via its representatives together in a bid to move forward.
 Frankly this is an exercise that should have been done 2 years ago.
 The absence of involving the House of Commons in the process and deal-making of Brexit has been staggering.
 Truly, this lot couldn’t run a bath.